 UPPER EXTREMITY FRACTURES

-Clavicle fractures (Figure 39-1) are relatively common, accounting for 2–5% of all fractures in adults.
-The typical mechanism of injury is a fall on an outstretched arm or a direct blow to the shoulder or clavicle.
+Clavicle fractures (Figure 39–1) are relatively common as a result of sports injury or direct trauma, accounting for 2–5% of all fractures in adults.
+The typical mechanism of injury is a fall directly on the shoulder with the arm at the side.
+Rarely, fractures may also occur from a direct blow or fall onto an outstretched hand.
 The patient will complain of pain involving the affected shoulder and will typically hold the arm in adduction and internal rotation, avoiding any motion.
-There may be swelling, discoloration, and deformity at the fracture site.
+There may be swelling, discoloration, deformity, and crepitus on palpation at the fracture site.
 Displaced fractures may cause visible tenting of the skin.

 Clavicle midshaft fracture.
-(Reproduced with permission of Justin Montgomery, MD; University of Kentucky Radiology.)
+(Used with permission from Justin Montgomery, MD; University of Kentucky Radiology.)

-Clavicle fractures are best seen on an AP view.
+Clavicle fractures are best seen on an anteroposterior (AP) view.
 An AP view with the beam directed 30°–45° cephalad is sometimes necessary to lessen rib interference.
+A serendipity view may also be obtained to assess for sternoclavicular dislocations.
 A computed tomography (CT) scan can better visualize poorly seen medial or lateral one-third fractures.
 Additional x-rays of the ipsilateral shoulder may be necessary to evaluate for associated injuries.
 All x-rays need to be carefully examined for the presence of a concomitant scapular fracture resulting in a floating shoulder.

 Complications may include injuries to the subclavian blood vessels or brachial plexus.
 Associated pneumothorax is also a rare complication.
 Fractures displaced ≥100% appear to be at increased risk for nonunion.
-Excessive callus formation can lead to cosmetic deformity or more rarely, compromise of neurovascular structures.
+Excessive callus formation can lead to cosmetic deformity or, more rarely, compromise of neurovascular structures.
 It may require years for a large callus to remodel.
 Intraarticular fractures on either the medial or lateral end can lead to degenerative arthritis.
+Other long-term sequelae include pain both at rest and with activity, weakness, and paresthesias.